 The same picture as left after image processing to enhance concentric sound waves.
-Credit: NASA/CXC/IOA/A.Fabian et al.
+Credit: NASA/CXC/IoA/A.Fabian et al.

-In 2002-2003, JILA hired three new Fellows: Phil Armitage and Konrad Lehnert in 2002 and Ralph Jimenez in 2003.
-Armitage, a CU Professor of Astrophysical and Planetary Sciences, specializes in investigating the formation and evolution of planetary systems.
-Lehnert, a NIST Fellow, investigates the quantum behavior of small electrical or electromechanical circuits.
-Jimenez, a NIST Fellow, is a biophysicist interested in protein motions and structures.
+In 2002-2003, JILA hired three new Fellows: Phil income from grants to support the technical shops.
+Armitage and Konrad Lehnert in 2002 and Ralph Whatever the reason, JILA did feel like a special place Jimenez in 2003.
+Armitage, a CU Professor of Astrophysical and Planetary Sciences, specializes in in the first decade of the 21st century.
+And, that sense of being special was communicated to the six Fellows investigating the formation and evolution of planhired in the late 1990s, the five Fellows hired during etary systems.
+Lehnert, a NIST Fellow, investigates the first half of the 2000s, and the six Fellows hired the quantum behavior of small electrical or electromechanical circuits.
+Jimenez, a NIST Fellow, is a biosince then.
+At the same time, however, JILA allocatphysicist interested in protein motions and struced fewer resources for the Visiting Fellows program, which had figured prominently in JILA's development tures. during its early history.

 The year 2003 was particularly exciting for Fellow Deborah Jin.
-That year she won a MacArthur Fellowship.
-She and her team also created the world's first fermionic condensate.
-Making the condensate required the creative use of Feshbach physics to create diatomic molecules of potassium (K2) from an ultracold Fermi gas of K atoms.
-The new molecules were bosons; unlike their constituent fermionic atoms, they could (and did) form a Bose-Einstein condensate.
-Jin's team included Cindy Regal, who went on to become a CU physics professor and JILA Fellow in 2010.
+That year she won a MacArthur Fellow-In 2003, JILA Chair Judah Levine changed the Visiting Fellows program to allow for shorter visits and fewer ship.
+She and her team also created the world's first appointments.
+Visitors no longer had to be part of a fermionic condensate.
+Making the condensate required the creative use of Feshbach physics to create group but were required to have an agreement from diatomic molecules of potassium (K2) from an ultraa Fellow to sponsor a visit.
+A flat stipend of \$4000 per month was included, but there was no additional cold Fermi gas of 40K atoms.
+The new molecules were funding for spouses or families.
+The average length of bosons; unlike their constituent fermionic atoms, they could (and did) form a Bose-Einstein condenstay was to be six weeks, but with an option to extend sate.
+Jin's team included Cindy Regal, who went on the visit.
+Even as they approved these changes, the to become a CU physics professor and JILA Fellow in Fellows insisted that collaboration with visiting scientists was still highly valued.
+2010.

 In 2003, the journal Nature published a news feature on JILA history, research, and the qualities that make JILA special.
 In a nutshell, it described the hot action in the early 1960s as studying the atmospheres of stars with detailed observations of atomic collisions under extreme conditions.
 These investigations gave rise to the marriage of atomic physics and astrophysics at JILA.
 Forty years later, JILA astrophysicists were exploring supernovae and black holes, while its atomic physicists were investigating atomic properties using laser spectroscopy and ultracold atoms.